 - Ticket Sales/Promotion of Activities

 If you have incurred an expense for your organization/club which has been budgeted for, you may apply for a reimbursement by completing an Application For Funds.
 Only one application is need per person requesting a reimbursement (multiple events and receipts can be included on each application).
+Reimbursements, outside of permitted extenuating circumstances, must accompanied with an approved SAO360 request.
 In addition to completing the application, you will also need the following:

 - Original, itemized receipt from vendor/company and credit card receipt